Book of Isaiah : Introduction to Isaiah 7-12GOD’S ENCOURAGEMENT TO THE OPPRESSED REMNANT

 A Messianic hope is spread before the faithful to grab hold of their attention as they march into judgment.
 Their children have hope seeded in their hearts.
 God has not only forsaken them, but He has also instilled hope.

-King Ahaz wrongly persisted in his treaty and alliance with Assyria, but there would be a real hope for the believers who put their hope in God.
+King Ahaz wrongly persisted in his treaty and alliance with Assyria, but there would be real hope for the believers who put their hope in God.
 Choose your hope!

 Chapter 8